ttscoff/nvremind/README.md

 ### 1.0

 * Works with any prefix, not just "@".
 To allow use in apps like Day One that have different uses for @tags.
 Any character will work (!remind, $remind), there just has to be something immediately before "remind"
+* Works with multiple paths, just separate with commas (no space)
 * Works with Day One, just pass it the path to the entries folder within your Journal
     * In Day One, if a reminder is on its own line and has no override title, the first 30 characters of the first line of the entry will be used as the reminder title.